Alan West, Baron West of Spithead: First Sea Lord

 West was appointed as First Sea Lord and Chief of the Naval Staff in September 2002.
 He was also a member of the Defence Council and Admiralty Board as well as First and Principal Naval Aide-de-Camp to the Queen.
 In his role he had overall responsibility for fighting effectiveness and morale of the Naval Service (Royal Navy, Royal Marines, Royal Fleet Auxiliary and medical services) for the successful operations on the US right flank in the invasion of Iraq.

 During his time as First Sea Lord, West implemented the defence white paper entitled Delivering Security in a Changing World which proposed cutting three Type 23 frigates, three Type 42 destroyers, four nuclear submarines, six minehunters and reducing the planned purchase of Type 45 destroyers from twelve to eight.
 In a message to the Royal Navy, West said "We must continue the shift in emphasis away from measuring strength in terms of hull numbers and towards the delivery of military effects...
 I am confident that these changes will leave the Navy better organised and equipped to face the challenges of the future."

 In 2004, he appeared on BBC Radio 4 and spoke about Trafalgar 200.
 Trafalgar 200 was a celebration of the 200th anniversary of the Battle of Trafalgar.
 It saw an international fleet in the Solent reviewed by Queen Elizabeth II and the First Sea Lord.
 West led the demand by the Royal Navy for a major ceremony.
 He is credited with persuading the government to make the event include a large-scale fleet review.
 In 2005 he served as the chief mourner at a reenactment of Horatio Nelson's funeral.
 In the 2004 New Year Honours, he was advanced to a Knight Grand Cross of the Order of the Bath.
 He completed his term as First Sea Lord on 6 February 2006 and was succeeded by Admiral Sir Jonathon Band.

 Post-naval career

-West was installed as the first Chancellor for Solent University (formerly Southampton Institute and Southampton Solent) on 28 June 2006, appointed to the board of the Imperial War Museum on 6 July 2006 and made chairman of the advisory board of defence contractor QinetiQ in October 2006.
+West was installed as the first Chancellor for Southampton Solent University (formerly Southampton Institute and more recently Solent University) on 28 June 2006, appointed to the board of the Imperial War Museum on 6 July 2006 and made chairman of the advisory board of defence contractor QinetiQ in October 2006.
 West left his role at Southampton Solent University in summer 2018 after the graduation ceremonies.

 In April 2010 West also became patron of the Docklands Sinfonia symphony orchestra.
 In 2014 he presented the 15-part BBC Radio 4 series "Britain at Sea".
 He has been, since at least November 2014, a member of the Henry Jackson Society's Political Council.
 He is also a non-executive chairman of Spearfish Maritime Security.